awsdocs/aws-personal-health-dashboard/doc_source/health-api.md

 **Note**
 You must have a [Business or Enterprise support plan](https://aws.amazon.com/premiumsupport/compare-plans/) to use the AWS Health API\.

- Alternatively, you can simplify application development by using the AWS SDKs that wrap the AWS Health REST API calls\.
+ You can simplify application development by using the AWS SDKs that wrap the AWS Health REST API calls\.
 You provide your credentials, and these libraries take care of authentication and request signing\.

 AWS Health also provides a [Personal Health Dashboard](https://phd.aws.amazon.com/phd/home#/) in the AWS Management Console that is available to all AWS customers\.
 You can use the Personal Health Dashboard to view and search for events and affected entities\.